esimmons1/HugeRats/README.md

 - The Python Projects book

 ---
+As per usual, if you're going to steal or use it at least credit me please.

 ## Notes:
 - This isn’t exactly science, but it *is* a decent way to visualize basic evolutionary pressure and selection.